daiearth22/test/resellers/index.html.md

 *If request for sponsorship is accepted, you will be asked to provide photos of the event, participate in a blog post writing about your of the event, and provide a summary of the number of opportunities/leads gained.*

-Please submit your application for event support [here](https://gitlab.com/gitlab-com/resellers/issues/new/index.html.md) and chose the reseller template.
+Please submit your application for event support [here](https://gitlab.com/gitlab-com/resellers/issues/new) and chose the reseller template.

-Please submit your application for event support in a new issue in the [reseller page of gitlab.com](https://gitlab.com/gitlab-com/resellers/issues/index.html.md).
+Please submit your application for event support in a new issue in the [reseller page of gitlab.com](https://gitlab.com/gitlab-com/resellers/issues).
 When it allows you to select a template, choose the reseller template and fill in responses to the categories.
 All the relevant GitLab parties will be notified once you submit your issue and will be in touch shortly.
 You will be able to track the progress of your submission in the issue.

 ### Online Marketing Support Requests

 GitLab may, at our discretion, also assist you with your advertising campaigns by providing online marketing support in your region.
 When requesting assistance, be as complete as you can in describing what you need, who the audience is, channels, and the expected ROI.
-Please apply [here](https://gitlab.com/gitlab-com/resellers/issues/new/index.html.md) and chose the reseller template.
+Please apply [here](https://gitlab.com/gitlab-com/resellers/issues/new) and chose the reseller template.

 ### Swag Requests

-Please submit your application for GitLab branded swag [here](https://docs.google.com/forms/d/1x2qP8EyEu2Y_XmIt7txudUYh-PP_Tst6hRuNq3a7Ruc/edit?usp=sharing/index.html.md)
+Please submit your application for GitLab branded swag [here](https://docs.google.com/forms/d/1x2qP8EyEu2Y_XmIt7txudUYh-PP_Tst6hRuNq3a7Ruc/edit?usp=sharing)
 We have been known to co-fund co-branded or locally produced SWAG.
-Send submit your idea [here](https://gitlab.com/gitlab-com/resellers/issues/new/index.html.md) and chose the reseller template.
+Send submit your idea [here](https://gitlab.com/gitlab-com/resellers/issues/new) and chose the reseller template.

 ### Marketing Collateral - Videos

 Reseller will be provided access to certain videos to be used in its marketing effort.
 Reseller may modify the content of the videos, but only with respect to the length of the video and/or to localize the video for the local language where marketing efforts are being performed.
-Reseller may publish the videos (modified or not/index.html.md) on Reseller's website, however it must be on social media, a page dedicated to promoting GitLab, or otherwise approved by GitLab.
-The GitLab page must also include "About GitLab" [copy](https://github.com/daijapan/test/tree/master/marketing/product-marketing/#single-sentence/index.html.md) (the reseller may use judgment as to which length description is appropriate/index.html.md), and  a link to about.gitlab.com.
+Reseller may publish the videos (modified or not) on Reseller's website, however it must be on social media, a page dedicated to promoting GitLab, or otherwise approved by GitLab.
+The GitLab page must also include "About GitLab" [copy](https://github.com/daijapan/test/tree/master/marketing/product-marketing/#single-sentence/index.html.md) (the reseller may use judgment as to which length description is appropriate), and  a link to about.gitlab.com.

 ## Technical Support